CLICK HERE to find your Regional Coordinator.

 - To mentor meeting facilitators and Local Coordinators (LCs) as they apply SMART Recovery principles in their volunteer roles;

-- In conjunction with Central Office staff, to help other volunteers understand SMART Recovery principles more fully and consider how to apply them in growing SMART meetings in their region;
+- In conjunction with National Office staff, to help other volunteers understand SMART Recovery principles more fully and consider how to apply them in growing SMART meetings in their region;

 - To be a resource and assist regional LCs and meeting facilitators in their areas;